zerok/zerokspot.com/content/weblog/2022/review-le-cafe-qui-parle.md

 The staff was extremely friendly and very helpful despite our large knowledge gaps regarding the French language.
 As for the furniture and style, it's exactly what you'd expect in a French café and everything including the toilet was tidy and clean 🙂

-I think Le Café Qui Parse might be the one restaurant in Paris that will always be on my list when in town!
+I think Le Café Qui Parle might be the one restaurant in Paris that will always be on my list when in town!